-Stephanie is a research associate whose work is driven by a passion for bettering the lives of individuals with disabilities and their families.
+Stephanie co-directs the National Core Indicators project.
+Her work is driven by a passion for bettering the lives of individuals with disabilities and their families.
 She is particularly committed to helping public agency staff measure performance in terms of the provision of long-term services and supports.
 Stephanie’s areas of expertise lie in survey implementation methodology and techniques (including population-specific techniques), surveyor training, quality assurance, stakeholder engagement, and user-friendly dissemination of information.
-She applies these skills to work on the National Core Indicators (NCI) and National Core Indicators for Aging and Disabilities (NCI-AD) projects and leads training and quality assurance activities on both ventures.
+She applies these skills to work on both the National Core Indicators (NCI) and National Core Indicators for Aging and Disabilities (NCI-AD) projects and leads training and quality assurance activities on both ventures.

 Prior to joining HSRI, Stephanie worked in the Healthcare Administration Department at Suffolk University, assisting faculty and a diverse student population and helping international graduate students acclimate to Suffolk’s procedures.
 Prior to that, Stephanie worked as a clinical intern at a detention facility in Brockton, Massachusetts, working one-on-one with 13- to 17-year-olds in a detention facility to discuss emotions, feelings, and appropriate ways of managing aggression.